 The Narragansett Bay Estuary Program (NBEP) is a catalyst for scientific inquiry and collective action that restores and protects water quality, wildlife, and quality of life in the Narragansett Bay Region and its watersheds.
 Our "study area" spans Rhode Island, Massachusetts, and Connecticut and includes the estuary and watersheds of Narragansett Bay, Little Narragansett Bay, and the Coastal Ponds.
-NBEP's mission is to be catalyst for scientific inquiry and collective action that restores and protects water quality, wildlife, and quality of life in the Narragansett Bay Region.
-We envision clean water and habitat that sustain all who live, work, and play in the region.
-A set of Guiding Principles inform NBEP's pursuit of this mission and vision.
+NBEP's vision is clean water and habitat that sustain all who live, work, and play in the Narragansett Bay Region.